DerekZ-113/Computer-Vision-Projects/mini-project11/README.md

 2. **Tracking Controls**:

    - **Press `t`** to **toggle tracking** on or off.
-     - When tracking is enabled, the script will detect and track objects automatically.
+     - When tracking is enabled, the script will detect and track specified objects automatically.
      - When tracking is disabled, all tracking data and trajectories are cleared.
    - **Press `c`** to **clear the current tracking data and trajectories** without disabling tracking.

 3. **Object Detection and Tracking**:

-   - When tracking is enabled:
+   - **Detection**:
-     - The script detects objects and tracks them across frames.
-     - Bounding boxes are drawn around detected objects with labels.
+     - The script detects **all objects** in the frame and displays bounding boxes with labels.
+   - **Tracking**:
+     - When tracking is enabled, the script tracks only the specified classes (e.g., 'person').
      - Tracking trajectories are displayed as green lines.
+     - Bounding boxes and labels for tracked objects are highlighted differently to distinguish them from other detections.

 4. **Performance Monitoring**: